 Option contracts specify the underlying security, the strike price, and the expiration date.

-Option contracts differ from stocks because they cannot exist in perpetuity and they are derivatives.
+Option contracts differ from stocks because they do not exist in perpetuity (they have an expiration date) and they are derivatives.

 After the expiration date, the option ceases to exist, whether it has value or expires worthless.

-When dealing with stock options, one option contract is for 100 shares of an underlying stock.
+When dealing with stock options, one option contract allows for control of 100 shares of an underlying stock.

-Option contracts are available on many different underlying assets, including bonds, currencies, and commodities.
+Option contracts are available on many different underlying assets, including stocks, ETFS, bonds, currencies and commodities.

 It is important to remember that an option contract gives the buyer the right to exercise the option, but they are not obligated to do so.

-In industry lingo, option contracts are often referred to simply as “options.”
+Option contracts are usually referred to simply as “options.”

 Options are used to enhance an investor’s portfolio, speculate, generate income, and more.